Privilger/robotics2019_project_LifeRobot/README.md

 ![Fixture](doc/image/fixture.png)

-Fig.3: The fixture of the centrifuge tube contains two parts, a clamping part, and a fixed part.
+Fig.3: The fixture of the centrifuge tube contains two parts, a gripper, and a connection part.
 The gripper is controlled by the servo using ardunio.

 Simulator